mmzdouc/FERMO/wiki_pages/Pages-Processing-page.md

 ### Start FERMO

 Once the minimal required files are loaded into FERMO, the button **Start FERMO** can be clicked, which will start the analysis.
 Dependent on the size of the input files, the set parameters, and the computational power of the computer, the analysis can take anywhere between a few seconds and a few hours.
-If in doubt, the terminal window can be checked for hints on progress.
+To check for the progress of the calculation, check the log messages in the terminal window in which FERMO is running.